SUSE/rmt/MANUAL.md

     Specifies the maximum threads count a RMT server worker should spawn.
     Acceptable values: Integer greater than or equal to 1.
   * `web_server.workers` setting:
-    Specifies the exact number of workers RTM web server should boot.
+    Specifies the number of web workers for RMT.
     Acceptable values: Integer greater than or equal to 1.

 **Settings for accessing SUSE repositories**